 source: Sangamon Link, https://sangamoncountyhistory.org/wp/?p=9094 (used with permission)

 WHAT DO FORMER COAL TOWNS REMEMBER AND HONOR?
 While memorials to miners lost in an underground disaster are expectable in a country like ours that has a culture of physical remembrance and civic action, the more interesting issue is when towns deliberately forget or consciously omit a past that is difficult, disturbing, dissonant.
 It’s a different matter in Benld, which does not deploy its gangster and raucous history for tourism because of some residual embarrassment amongst the older population, leaving the opportunity to a clever entrepreneur.
 But what about events of fundamental national significance, such as the coal mine wars that revealed and exploited the vast race problem in our country and whose representation on a town landscape today would continue to remind us of it?
 Thus, it is fascinating that Pana and Carterville do not have memorials to their fraught labor history whereas Virden prominently displays the Battle of Virden on a memorial in the town square.
-On the other hand, we see in Virden a wall mural (see banner on that webpage) that was painted on private property and whose owners chose to eliminate the discordant event in their representation of town history.
+And in Virden there is a wall mural in whose middle is the black-and-white image of the infrastructure buildings of the Chicago-Virden Coal Company and the wood stockade they built during the Battle of Viden. portion of Virden wall mural

 UNIONISM WITHOUT THE COAL MINES